 When studying price dynamics, the price-volume relationship is one of the most studied in the field of finance.
 Perhaps the oldest model used to study this relationship is the work of Osborne (1959) who models the price as a diffusion process with its variance dependent on the quantity of transaction at that particular moment.
-Subsequent relevant work can be found in Karpoff (1987), Gallant, Rossi, and Tauchen (1992), Bollerslev and Jubinski (1999), Lo and Wang (2002), and Sun (2003).
+Subsequent relevant work can be found in Karpoff (1987), Gallant et al. (1992), Bollerslev and Jubinski (1999), Lo and Wang (2002), and Sun (2003).
 In general this line of work studies the relationship between volume and some measure of variability of the stock price (e.g., the absolute deviation, the volatility, etc.).
 Most of these articles use models in time, they are tested with low frequency data and the main conclusion is that the price of a specific equity exhibits larger variability in response to increased volume of trades.
 We also mention the Autoregressive Conditional Duration (ACD) model of Engle & Russell (1998) which considers the time between trades as a variable related to both price and volume.
 In the current work we examine the relationship between change in price and volume.
 We study the exception of the conclusion presented in the earlier literature.
 In our study we do not consider models in time but rather make the change in price dependent on the volume directly.

-The old Wall Street adage that "it takes volume to move prices" is verified in this empirical study.
-Indeed, this relationship was studied using market microstructure models and it was generally found true (Admati and Pfleiderer, 1988, Foster and Viswanathan, 1990, Llorente et. al., 2002).
+The old Wall Street adage that "it takes volume to move prices" is brought into question in this empirical study.
+Indeed, this relationship was studied using market microstructure models and it was generally found true (Admati and Pfleiderer, 1988, Foster and Viswanathan, 1990, Llorente et al., 2002, Podobnik et al., 2009).
 The advent of electronic trading using high frequency data, the increase in the trading volume and the recent research in automatic liquidation of large orders may lead to inconsistencies and temporary contradictions of this statement.
 For short time periods during trading we may encounter large price movements with small volume.
 However, if the claim is true then large price movements associated with small volume should be only temporary and the market should regain the momentum it had exhibited before the fleeting price movement.
+This is the premise of the current study.
+We propose a methodology to detect extreme observations of the price-volume relationship.
+We may refer to the corresponding observations as rare events in high frequency finance or simply rare events.
+Please note that these events are not necessarily catastrophic events and in fact due to the high frequency nature of the data in the study they happen quite often.